tskit-dev/tskit/docs/metadata.md

 ## Structured array metadata

-If the `struct` codec is used for metadata then the metadata can be very efficiently accessed via a `numpy` [structured array](https://numpy.org/doc/stable/user/basics.rec.html) via the `ts.X_metadata` property, e.g. {meth}`TreeSequence.individuals_metadata`.
+If the `struct` codec is used for metadata then the metadata can be very efficiently accessed via a `numpy` [structured array](https://numpy.org/doc/stable/user/basics.rec.html) via the `ts.X_metadata` property, e.g. {attr}`TreeSequence.individuals_metadata`.
 The codec must meet the following requirements for this to work:

 1. The metadata for a given object must be of a fixed size.
 This means that variable length arrays are not permitted, such that the `length` property